-Syndicate had the honor of doing VFX for the Swiss banking company Cembra’s film.
+Syndicate had the honor of doing VFX for the Swiss bank Cembra’s film.

-The task was to create a robot serving at a restaurant – a robot that challenged the Average Joe in his daily work.
-In the end, Cembra offers Joe an opportunity to get a higher degree of education through student loans.
+The task was to create a robot that challenged the Average Joe in his daily work.
+In the end Cembra offers Joe an opportunity to get a higher degree of education through student loans.

 What made the project extra interesting was that Syndicate used their brand new “ROKOKO” suit for motion capture.
 That, and the fact that Axel cast the fastest rollerblader on the planet to do the stand-in acting for the robot made this project state of the art.